HOW-TO GUIDES

 Can you paint over damp walls?

-Check out our damp proofing cost guide for guidance around fixing and preventing dampness in your home.
+Check out our damp proofing guide for details about fixing and preventing dampness in your home.

 What do you put on damp walls before painting?